openstack/adjutant/DEVSTACK_GUIDE.md

 ```
 Seeing as we've done nothing to the service yet this is the expected output.

-To list the users on your current project (admin users are hidden):
+To list the users on your current project (admin users are hidden by default):
 ```
-adjutant user-list
+openstack project user list
 ```
+The above action is only possibly for users with the following roles: 'admin', 'project_admin', 'project_mod'

 Now lets try inviting a new user:
 ```
-adjutant user-invite --email bob@example.com --roles project_admin
+openstack project user invite bob@example.com project_admin
 ```
-You then then get a note saying your invitation has been sent followed by a print out of the users on your current project (same as doing 'adjutant user-list').
+You will then get a note saying your invitation has been sent.
+You can list your project users again with 'openstack project user list' to see your invite.

 Now if you look at the log in the Adjutant terminal you should still have open, you will see a print out of the email that would have been sent to bob@example.com.
 In the email is a line that looks like this: